CodeWithEugene/career-roadmaps/README.md

 3. **Open the README**:
    - Inside each folder, find the `README.md` file (e.g., `software-developer/README.md`).
-   - Click it to view the detailed roadmap directly on GitHub, or download it for offline use.
+   - Click it to view the detailed roadmap directly on GitHub.

 4. **Explore and Learn**:
    - Each `README.md` includes sections on skills, tools, education, a career roadmap, and advancement tips.